|

 ||||

-A Model of Effective Political Activity |
+An Earlier Model of Political Activism |

 ||||

-Some of the landlord horror stories illustrating what Minneapolis city government was doing in the 1990s: Landlord horror story #1: A paraplegic tenant thrown on the street following condemnation of Sam Czaplewski's triplex 1672 words Landlord horror story #2: Floyd Ruggles forced into bankruptcy after the city returned his tax payment 1012 words Landlord horror story #3: James Wus battle with vagrants and scheming non-profit organizations 1514 words Landlord horror story #4: condemnation of David Sundbergs building by eminent domain 2630 words Landlord horror story #5: the racial lawsuit from hell brought against Reynold and Pat Mattson 3005 words Landlord horror story #6: Community policing isn't what it's cracked up to be 3265 words
+Some landlord horror stories illustrating what Minneapolis city government was doing in the 1990s: Landlord horror story #1: A paraplegic tenant thrown on the street following condemnation of Sam Czaplewski's triplex 1672 words Landlord horror story #2: Floyd Ruggles forced into bankruptcy after the city returned his tax payment 1012 words Landlord horror story #3: James Wus battle with vagrants and scheming non-profit organizations 1514 words Landlord horror story #4: condemnation of David Sundbergs building by eminent domain 2630 words Landlord horror story #5: the racial lawsuit from hell brought against Reynold and Pat Mattson 3005 words Landlord horror story #6: Community policing isn't what it's cracked up to be 3265 words

 Homeowner horror story #1: Betty Speaker's house is condemned by a harassing inspector.
 772 words Homeowner horror story #2: When Nancy Osterman refuses to become a drug informant, the city goes after her house.
 4141 words Bar owner horror story: Debra Johnson is blamed for crime by city officials and a Roman Catholic priest.
 3767 words

-What Property Rights people did to challenge the St. Paul politicians: How Mayor Randy Kelly was defeated in the 2005 municipal elections after two landlord-led picketing events at St. Paul city hall 808 words How agents of the Watchdog newspaper infiltrated a community meeting to confront an abusive City Council member 1278 words
+What Property Rights people did to challenge the St. Paul politicians: How Mayor Randy Kelly was defeated in the 2005 municipal elections after two landlord-led picketing events at St. Paul city hall 808 words How agents of the Watchdog newspaper infiltrated a community meeting to confront a City Council member 1278 words

 Note: English speakers can seek further information about the landlord group at this website: http://www.landlordpolitics.com.
 It is titled The Archives of Minneapolis Property Rights Action Committee.
 Some of the archival material has been presented here.
 The rest has not been translated from English into other languages. |